-Expats have a wide selection of shipping companies to choose from when shipping to New Zealand.
-We recommend obtaining quotes from multiple companies before making a final decision.
+Shipping and removals for New Zealand can be challenging, thanks to the country’s remoteness.
+Nonetheless, expats have a wide selection of companies to choose from when moving to New Zealand.
+It is recommended to obtain quotes from multiple companies before making a final decision.

-Furnished accommodation rentals in New Zealand are rare, although if an expat plans to return home after a short stay, it may be worth keeping their belongings there instead of shipping them.
+Furnished accommodation rentals in New Zealand are rare – if you plan to return home after a short stay, it may be worth keeping your belongings in your home country instead of shipping them.

 Shipping personal belongings to New Zealand